workspacer/workspacer/docs/content/config.md

     * Shows the current battery charge percentage
     * text color can be adjusted based on rules using the ChargeColor and ChargeTreshhold attributes , see [BatteryWidget](https://github.com/workspacer/workspacer/blob/master/src/workspacer.Bar/Widgets/BatteryWidget.cs) for details
  * TimeWidget
-    * A customisable widget to show the time with standard [C# formatting support](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings)
+    * A customisable widget to show the time with standard [C# datetime formatting](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings)
  * TitleWidget
    * Shows the title of the current focused window
    * Users can select to show just the name of the program instead of the full window title by using `isShortTitle` flag